The biggest province of the region is full of surprises.

 The beautiful huge villa was property of the important and noble family Manin whose last owner was no one less than Ludovico Manin, the last Doge of Venice.
 Napoleon Bonaparte stayed here in 1797, for two months together with his generals when he had occupied the Friuli Venezia Giulia region.
 You can still see the bedroom where he slept.

-Before the Romans, the Celts lived here and there are various utensils found during excavations that you can see in the local Archaeological Museum together with artifacts from the Roman era.
-Continue reading
+Before the Romans, the Celts lived her.
+Various utensils and artworks of both periods found during excavations can be seen in the local Archaeological Museum.

 Sauris is located in the foothills of the Alps in the mountain area called Carnia.
 It is not exactly around the corner from Udine.
-It is about 1 1/2 hours drive of which especially the last half hour is intense because you will drive over narrow mountain roads with many hairpin bends and narrow tunnels.
-But ..... if you love the mountains, the quiet, typical rural villages and ...... smoked ham, then it's worth the drive!
-Especially if you are here in the second or third weekend of June, when the population organizes the annual festival 'Sauris in Festa - Festa del Prosciutto'.
-A true feast for the Sauris ham lovers because then the competitor of the 'San Daniele Ham' is in the spotlights
+It distances 1 1/2 hour drive of which especially the last half hour is quite intense.
+Narrow mountain roads with many hairpin bends interrupted by a fair amount of tunnels make the drive quite an adventur.
+But ..... if you love the mountains, the quiet, typical rural villages and ...... smoked ham, then it's certainly worth the drive!
+The second or third weekend of June, you can enjoy the annual ham festival 'Sauris in Festa - Festa del Prosciutto'.
+A true feast for the Sauris ham lovers because then the competitor of the 'San Daniele Ham' is in the spotlights.

-The information about Sauris you can continue reading in the chapter about the lakes of Friuli because it is also known for its large lake.
-Continue reading
+More information about Sauris you can find in the chapter dedicated to the lakes of Friuli because it is also known for its large lake.

 Which places are good to combine in one day In the province of Udine?